 The Magical Lesson

-But then I learned a magical lesson.
+But then I learned a magical lesson from a sports psychologist friend.
 To shoot, or not to shoot, is a decision that our children must learn to make on their own.
 When developing the player, parents need to let their players make their own decisions on the court, field or ice.
-This helps they develop autonomy.
-And yelling “SHOOT” will only distract them, freak them out, and hurt their ability to think and make decisions on their own.
-While we all love when our kids score, the long term impact could be the opposite of growth.
+This helps them develop critical thinking skills, urgency and autonomy to make them a great (and smart) player.
+And yelling “SHOOT” will only distract them, freak them out, hurt their confidence and smother their ability to think and make decisions on their own.
+While we all love when our kids score, the long term impact of yelling “SHOOT” is the opposite of growth.

-To be fair, as a sports parent, there are many reasons why I have felt compelled to yell “SHOOT” in the past:
+To be fair, as a sports parent, there are many reasons why we have felt compelled to yell “SHOOT” in the past:

-- Frustrated that my child doesn’t score goals and baskets.
+• You may be frustrated that your child doesn’t score goals and baskets.

-- Or, the word “SHOOT” just came flying out of my mouth without even thinking about it (a symptom of a sideline parent with elevated stress hormones).
+• Or, the word “SHOOT” just came flying out of your mouth without even thinking about it (a symptom of a sideline parent in “fight or flight” mode with elevated emotions and stress hormones).

 Believe me, I’ve been there!